The video at top of the CBS article is a three-minute feel-good piece about the joys of keeping chickens, even in more populated areas.

 I’ve also had fat people tell me that running is bad for my knees.
 There actually are some health risks related to too much exercise.
 And there are ten times more related to not enough exercise.

 If one person isn’t into keeping chickens, they get some sort of pleasure hearing about any possible pitfall.
 Fat people like that runners injure themselves.
 Liberals care more about the name of my mini-farm than about the positive impact it has.
 And the people freezing their asses off in Massachusetts just have to make themselves feel better by telling me how miserable I’ll be in the summer in Florida.

 But individuals actually do have control over their lives.
 They can divorce themselves from a centralized and unhealthy food industry.
 They can make themselves free, happy, and prosperous.
 They don’t have to live in a place they hate or continue a depressing lifestyle.

-It is a victim mentality that seeks excuses not to make a positive change in one’s own life.
-Why bother if the alternative is just as unhealthy.
-Why try if I will just get beat down by society.
+It is a victim mentality when people make excuses not to make a positive change in their own life.
+Why bother if the alternative is just as unhealthy?
+Why try if I will just get beat down by society?

 And the media definitely doesn’t want people to change.
 They have a vested interest in making sure there is an army of negatrons to counter every positive utterance.
 That is how the media protects the status quo.
 It is how they make sure people don’t step too far out of line.